AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config-custom-cloud.md

         * **Value**: `textfield`

 1. Copy `/libs/cq/cloudserviceconfigs/components/configpage/body.jsp` to `/apps/acs/analytics/components/googleanalyticspage/body.jsp` and change `libs` to `apps` on line 34 and make the script reference on line 79 a fully qualified path.
-1. Create a new template under `/apps/acs/analytics/templates/`:
+1. Create a template under `/apps/acs/analytics/templates/`:

     * with **Resource Type** = `acs/analytics/components/googleanalyticspage`
     * with **Label** = `googleanalytics`